FreeTubeApp/yt-channel-info/README.md

-# YouTube Grabber NodeJS Documentation
+# YouTube Channel Info NodeJS Documentation
 This library is designed to receive data from YouTube without accessing the official API.
 <br />
 This method has several advantages: